-(1-2 s.h.)
 Individual instruction in flute performance through the development of strong technical foundation and well-rounded musicianship.
 Instructional materials include a repertoire of traditional and contemporary literature.
 Students may register for 1 credit hour (one 30-minute lesson per week) or 2 credit hours (one 60-minute lesson per week).
 This course is repeatable one time.
 Must have instructor consent for 2 credit hours.
-(7.5 to 15-15 to 30)
+(7.5-15-0-0 or 15-30-0-0)